mykalsullivan/CursesGUI/README.md

 A Curses-based GUI library that aims to take the struggle out of making Curses-based programs

 ## Inspiration
-I mainly wanted to separate the graphics rendering from a Curses game I was working on, but it turned out to become a lot larger than I anticipated initially.
+This project started primarily out of the need to separate the graphics rendering from a Curses game I was working on, but also out of the desire to learn more about graphical programming.
-...
-I'll add more background information soon.
+...wait a minute... _graphical programming_?
+This is based on _Curses_!
+That isn't _graphical programming_!
+Yes, it is based on _Curses_.
+You know, the terminal windowing library developed starting back in the _80s_?
+Yeah, that.
+I chose to use Curses to create a modern C++ GUI library that can be used in the terminal kinda like Qt or JavaFX.
+While projects like this technically do exist, I don't believe any of them have truly took-off.
+It isn't my goal to make something everyone will use, but it will certainly make creating Curses-based programs easier and more fun.

 ## Dependencies
 * EnTT (entity-component-system) https://github.com/skypjack/entt